MdTanvirHossainTusher/Iris-Flower-Classification/README.md

 # Result Analysis
-In the table I showed the Precision, Recall, F1 score and  accuracy for three models.
+In the table we see the beseline models accuracy, training and testing accuracy of the respective models.
 <table>
 <thead>
     <tr>